deividAlfa/STM32F411-Black-pill-USB-WAV-MP3-player/readme.md

 - It should recognize it and be ready for compiling or modifying for your own needs.<br>

  The code is stripped from most ST libraries, so you need to regenerate them.<br>
- Within the IDE, open cubeMX (Double click the .ioc file) file and click on the code generation button.<br>
+ Inside the IDE, open cubeMX (Double click the .ioc file) file and click on the code generation button.<br>
  <img src="/Readme_files/gen.png?raw=true"><br>
  CubeMx will make new code, and now it will compile correctly.<br>